VinoVino/RoboND-DeepLearning-Project/Covino_Project_Submission.md

 * Decreasing the stride --The amount by which the filter slides.
 Decreasing the stride increases the size of your model by increasing the number of total patches each layer observes- which results in improved accuracy at the expense of increased computational load.

 * Increase the connections of neurons to each patch by increasing the filter depth.
 This can be done by increasing hyperparameter height of K in the layers.

+* Increase the number of encoder convulation layers.
+This will enrich the feature depth and improve segmentation.

 ## Final Notes